gwn/minitodo/README.md

 Command details:

     help                           Show this screen
     quit or q                      Quit
     proj                           List projects
-    proj <projname>                      Switch to project
+    proj <name>                    Switch to project
     new                            Create new task
-    sum <taskid> or <taskid>             Show task summary ed <taskid>                          Edit basic task info
+    sum <id> or <id>               Show task summary ed <id>                        Edit basic task info
-    up <taskid>                          Increase the priority of the task by 1 down <taskid>                        Decrease the priority of the task by 1 tag <taskid> <tag1> [<tag2> ...]
-Add tags to task detag <taskid> <tag1> [<tag2> ...]
-Remove tags from task attach <taskid>                      Open attachments directory
+    up <id>                        Increase the priority of the task by 1 down <id>                      Decrease the priority of the task by 1 tag <id> <tag1> [<tag2> ..]
+Add tags to task detag <id> <tag1> [<tag2> ..]
+Remove tags from task attach <id>                    Open attachments directory
-    discuss <taskid> or say <taskid>     Add a new comment to this task discussion <taskid> or talk <taskid> List all comments of this task tags                                 Show all tags
+    discuss or say <id>            Add a new comment to this task discussion or talk <id>        List all comments of this task tags                           Show all tags
     ls or l                        List all tasks
     ls or l <tag1> <tag2> ..
 List tasks filtered by all matching tags ls-any or lsa <tag1> <tag2> ..
 List tasks filtered by any matching tag ls-title or lst <search-text>  List tasks that contain the text
                                    <search-text> in their title
-    close <taskid> or cl <taskid>        Close and archive task rm <taskid>                          Remove task
+    close or cl <id>               Close and archive task rm <id>                        Remove task
     activity or act                Display activity log
     sync                           Send your updates to your target task repository
     reindex                        Update the index file, for advanced use.
 If for any reason you suspect that the task list and the task files go out of sync, you can reindex.